|A view impossible from Earth: a fat crescent Saturn throws its shadow across its rings; its rings return the favor. Image credit: NASA.|

 On 1 July 2008, NASA granted Cassini a 27-month mission extension called the Cassini Equinox Mission.
 Scientists then proposed that the space agency extend Cassini's mission of exploration until 15 September 2017 at a cost of $60 million per year.
 This would enable observation of seasonal phenomena in the Saturn system — such as anticipated increased ring spoke activity — over half a Saturnian year.
 NASA announced approval of the extension, dubbed the Cassini Solstice Mission, in February 2010.

 |Artist's impression of Cassini's arrival in Saturn orbit, 1 July 2004.
-Image credit: NASA|
+Image credit: NASA.|

-As one would expect, Cassini has many science priorities besides study of Saturn's rings: to cite just two examples, the Cassini Solstice Mission includes 11 flybys of enigmatic Enceladus, and the primary objective of the 2017 ring-plane crossings is to examine Saturn's magnetosphere.
+As one might expect, Cassini has many science priorities besides study of Saturn's rings: to cite just two examples, the Cassini Solstice Mission includes 11 flybys of enigmatic Enceladus, and the primary objective of the 2017 ring-plane crossings is to examine Saturn's magnetosphere.
 In fact, Cassini planners generally steer clear of the rings because to approach too closely would place Cassini at risk from collision with ring particles.

 If JPL engineers Robert Abelson and Thomas Spilker had their way, the next mission to Saturn after Cassini would focus on the rings exclusively.
 Spilker first proposed the Saturn Ring Observer (SRO) mission concept in 2000.
 A paper written with Abelson and presented at the 2006 Space Technology and Applications International Forum (STAIF) in Albuquerque, New Mexico in February 2006 fleshed out the conceptual mission.